-Tired of wimpy tomato cages?
-In this post, I'll be sharing my tomato trellis system, as well as several other tomato trellis ideas from my homesteading friends.
-We have trellises that are wind resistant, tall, short, funky and budget friendly, so I'm sure you'll be able to find something that works in your garden.
+I'll share my tomato trellis system, as well as several other tomato trellis ideas from my homesteading friends.
+We have trellises that are wind resistant, tall, short, funky and budget friendly.
+I'm sure you'll be able to one that works in your garden.

 - No gymnastics required for picking – fruit is easy to access on your living tomato fence.
 I have not so fond memories of strange stretching and balancing in my mom's garden in an attempt to reach ripe tomatoes in a vast expanse of tomato thicket.